kraytos17/concurrency/README.md

 # concurrency

-Some concurrent stuff in Rust
+Some concurrent data structures in Rust (Extremely simplified, exclusively for educational purposes)